 How To Check Umbrella Company Compliance for Contract Recruitment

-What is an umbrella company?
+What is an umbrella company in recruitment?

 The company will charge a fee for its services, typically deducted from the contractor's earnings.
 This arrangement simplifies the contractor's administrative burden, ensures compliance with UK tax laws for contractors and provides access to employee benefits like pension schemes.